 Blair Welch, Trustee.
-Blair Welch has over 20 years of experience in the real estate industry in North America, Europe, and Asia, and serves as a trustee of the REIT.
-Prior to co-founding Slate in 2004, Mr. Welch worked in direct investment, investment banking, development and securitization.
-He has been fortunate to work with exceptional people at pioneering firms such as Fortress Investment Group, Bankers Trust, First National Financial Corporation and Brazos Advisors (now Lone Star).
-Mr. Welch received a Bachelor of Commerce degree from the University of British Columbia.
+Mr. Welch co-founded Slate Asset Management LP in 2005.
+Slate is a Toronto-based real estate asset management company with over \$6 billion of assets under management across Canada, the United States and Europe.
+With over 20 years of real estate industry experience in North America, Europe and Asia, Mr. Welch has worked in direct investment, investment banking, development and securitization.
+Mr. Welch has been fortunate to work with exceptional people at pioneering firms such as Fortress Investment Group; Bankers Trust; First National Financial Corporation and Brazos Advisors (now Lone Star).
+Mr. Welch serves as a trustee of the REIT and holds a Bachelor of Commerce from the University of British Columbia.